AmrMagdy00/Valahala_Widget/README.md

-# Valahala Widget
+# Connector Widget

 <div dir="rtl">

-## 📦Valahala Interactive Chat Widget
+## Connector Interactive Chat Widget

 A modern and advanced JavaScript widget for integrating a live chat system into any website.
 Built using TypeScript and Clean Architecture principles..